robjg/oddjob/docs/reference/org/oddjob/oddballs/OddballsDescriptorFactory.md

       <tr><td><i>Required</i></td><td>No. Defaults to a directory loading factory.</td></tr>
 </table>

+Other factories for creating Oddballs.
+See [oddball](../../../org/oddjob/oddballs/OddballFactoryType.md).
-The factory that will create the Oddball from the file specification.
-At the moment this defaults to the only implementation which is to load an Oddball from a directory.
-In future it is hoped to support loading Oddballs from archives.
+In the future, it is hoped to support loading Oddballs from archives.
 Following the existing java naming convention for archives they will probably be called .oar files.